Town (new Major Terrain) - A hex containing 15 or more "building" depictions. For example, Gettysburg, Hagerstown, Harper's Ferry.

 Retreat/rout distances required by the rules as written are too far, given historical "routs" such as the Union 11th Corps at Chancellorsville, and the 1st, 11th, and 3rd Corps at Gettysburg.

-Participants: Mobile units (i.e. F3 or less) in an eligible hex, regardless of command designation.
+Participants: Mobile units (i.e. F3 or less) in the assault hex and the additional hex, regardless of command designation.

 Maximum Values: The maximum combined combat values are limited as follows.